 Staying in the old part of the city, we recommend taking a breather at one of the two Fenocchio ice cream parlours.
 Founded in 1966, they offer an impressive 94 flavours (59 ices-cream and 35 sorbets), ranging from great classics to exciting innovations such as thyme, Rosemary, violet, tomato, basil, lavender and many more.
 For edible souvenirs, make your way to Confiserie Florian, once frequented by Matisse no less, and where you’ll find daintily-presented glazed fruit, candied flowers, delicious chocolates and exotic jams such as rose-petal preserve.

 And what of that mythical beach?
 For those unfamiliar with Riviera beaches, don’t expect to feel grains of soft, white sand underneath your feet – you’ll need a deckchair or mattress to get comfortable on this pebbly stretch.
 There are both public and private beaches, each with their own pros and cons and character.
-Depending on the season, you may have to fight for your patch, but if you opt to pay for access to the private beaches, you’ll at least be able to secure your belongings in a locker while you take a dip.

 All that sea air works up an appetite, and Nice’s gastronomy offers plenty of temptations.
 Not surprisingly, given its proximity, Italian influences feature prominently in the local cuisine, as of course does seafood.
 If you’re looking for somewhere authentic, search out Lou Pistou, a tiny neighbourhood bistro where you can queue up for Niçois specialities.
 One of the most famous local delicacies is socca, a chickpea flour pancake that tastes better than it sounds!
 Fried courgette flowers are also a must-try, and a vrai Soupe de Pistou is worth the wait.